Brewers vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has recorded 20 hits with three doubles, a triple, six home runs and 23 walks.
+- LaMonte Wade Jr has collected 20 hits with three doubles, a triple, six home runs and 25 walks.
 He has driven in nine runs with one stolen base.

 Wade Recent Games